 3. Caribou

 Meant to warm bodies on cold Quebec nights, Caribou is a longstanding alcoholic beverage served primarily at Quebec City’s annual Winter Carnival.
-With a no-nonsense list of ingredients, including vodka, brandy, port, and sherry, Caribou is a potent brew.
+With a no-nonsense list of ingredients, including vodka, brandy, port, and sherry, Caribou is a potent Canadian cocktail.

 4. Screech